Flight Cancellation Compensation Claim

 A flight cancellation involves the airline and the passenger.
 The airline defines a flight as cancelled if it never leaves the airport tarmac.
-The EC Regulation 261/2004 states you can claim for compensation in the following circumstances:
+EC Regulation 261 and the UK equivalent state you can claim for compensation in the following circumstances:

 You have a confirmed reservation for the cancelled flight with your name and flight number clearly stated.